Wolfskee/EricS.github.io/README.md

 After that, you are ready to push it to GitHub.

 **Step 6: Push Changes to GitHub**
+There are two ways to push your project into GitHub.
+1. **By command**.
 Once you're happy with your resume, commit your changes and push them to GitHub using following command:
 ```
 git remote add origin <URL_OF_YOUR_REPOSITORY>
 git branch -M main
 git push -u origin main
 ```
-Or, you can using the Github desktop to push your code or commit your changes.
+2. **By using GitHub Desktop** using the Github desktop to push your code or commit your changes.
 In the GitHub desktop, click the **current repository** and click **Add** and choose **Add existing repository**.
 ![addRepository](https://github.com/Wolfskee/wolfskee.github.io/blob/master/pic/addRepository.gif)